 Reading a Form 1098T

-If your college is like the vast majority, they report on Box 2.
-So to get a start on what is eligible for the credit, the first step is to subtract Box 5 from Box 2.
+To get a start on what is eligible for the credit, the first step is to subtract Box 5 from Box 1.
 Why?
 Scholarships are generally applied to tuition.
 Also, they are only tax free to the extent that they are applied to tuition (and related expenses).
 I have more on when they aren't below.
-So, if the scholarship is paying tuition, then you did not, which makes you not eligible for the credit.
+So, if the scholarship is paying tuition, and you did not use it for that, then you will not be eligible for the credit.
 Unfortunately, doing this math is not necessarily the end.
-Because the information on the 1098T, through quirks in the law, is not necessarily all related to the tax year in question.

-It's close.
-But Box 2 is what was billed during the year.
+Box 1 is what was paid during the year for Qualified Tuition and Expenses billed during the year.
 Colleges bill for their spring or first calendar year term usually in late November or early December.
 This allows taxpayers to do some planning, but makes it confusing.
 On the planning end, the bill isn't usually due until January, so you can decide which tax year works best by paying in either December or January.
 The confusion is, what did you pay?
 It is not always simple.
 For some, the information on the 1098T is all that is needed.
 For others, the best way is to pull out the statements from the college or request one.
 Things to remember: all payments you made count, including payments on credit cards and student loans (see below).
 Unfortunately, this whole confusion sends many to a tax advisor.
 If you are unsure, having one help, at least the first time through, may not be a bad idea.

 What to do when scholarships exceed tuition